Hurricane Loss Mitigation Program

 Up to $3.4 million is to be used on improving community resiliency through the Hurricane Loss Mitigation Program Grant.
 Through partnering with local housing authorities and non-profit organizations, the Division has been able to promote wind and flood mitigation and provide hazard mitigation retrofitting to residential and commercial properties.
 Funded activities include retrofits, inspections, and construction or modification of building components designed to increase a structure’s ability to withstand hurricane-force winds and flooding.
 The Retrofit Program utilizes the Florida Building Code as its standard for all retrofitting.
 The $194,000 reimbursement grant may also be used for Local Mitigation Strategy projects.

 Grant funds awarded under the HLMP qualify as state financial assistance under the Florida Single Audit Act.
 See Section 215.971, Florida Statutes.
 The Catalog of State Financial Assistance number (CSFA#) for HLMP is 31.066.
-Because the Legislature provides the Division with HLMP funds through the grants and aid appropriation category, eligible proposers under this RFP include governmental entities, nonprofit organizations, and qualified for-profit organizations; individual homeowners are ineligible to apply.
+Eligible proposers under this RFP include governmental entities and nonprofit organizations; individual homeowners are ineligible to apply.

 RFPs are advertised in the Florida Administrative Register (FAR) and issued via the Vendor Information Portal (VIP) of MyFloridaMarketPlace (MFMP). https://vendor.myfloridamarketplace.com/